La rondine: Act 1

 At a cocktail party hosted by the courtesan Magda, the poet Prunier expounds his theories on love.
 Magda's friends Yvette, Bianca and Suzy playfully mock him, while Lisette, Magda's maid, tells him he does not know what he is talking about.
 Prunier takes offence and Magda orders Lisette to leave.
 Prunier maintains that no one is immune to romantic love and sings the first verse of his latest song about Doretta, who rejected a king as her suitor because of the value she placed on true love.
 He does not know how to finish the song, so Magda takes over and provides the second verse: she recounts how Doretta falls in love with a student (Aria: Chi il bel sogno di Doretta).
 Magda's guests are charmed by her performance and her long-term protector Rambaldo gives her a pearl necklace.
 Lisette enters to announce the arrival of a young man – the son of an old school friend of Rambaldo.
 Lisette is ordered by Rambaldo to bring in the guest.
-Suddenly nostalgic, Magda recalls her life as a young working girl and happy evenings spent dancing at Bullier's, where she first experienced love (Aria: Ore dolci e divine).
+Suddenly nostalgic, Magda recalls her life as a young girl and happy evenings spent dancing at Bullier's, where she first experienced love (Aria: Ore dolci e divine).
 Some of the guests suggest that Prunier should compose a song based on Magda's story but he declares a preference for songs about perverse heroines, such as Berenice or Salome.
 Prunier demonstrates his skills at palmistry to some of the girls, while Lisette brings in the visitor, Ruggero.
 He has an introduction from his father for Rambaldo.
 Prunier reads Magda's palm and tells her that she is like a swallow: she longs for migration towards the sun and true love.
 Ruggero explains that it is his first visit to Paris and asks where he may find the best place to spend an evening: after much discussion, Lisette recommends Bullier's.
 Ruggero leaves.
 Magda chides the other guests for mocking him.
 After they too have gone, she tells Lisette that she will remain at home that evening.
 Then, on a whim, she determines to disguise herself and go to Bullier's as well.
 She goes to get changed.
 Prunier returns in secret to escort Lisette to Bullier's and flirts extravagantly with her.
 Lisette is wearing Magda's hat and Prunier tells her that he dislikes it and orders her to take it off.
 They then set out together.
-Magda re-enters, disguised as a working girl.
+Magda re-enters, disguised as a shop girl.
 She sings a fragment of Prunier's song about Doretta as she leaves, happily anticipating an adventure.